Filmfare Awards South: History

-The awards were first given in 1953 and the ceremony used to be held along with Bollywood Filmfare Awards.
+The awards were first given in 1953 and the ceremony used to be held along with Hindi cinema's Filmfare Awards.
 The awards were being held in the Kalaivanar Arangam, Chennai in the early days.
-Later the ceremony shifted to the distinctive Music Academy.
+Later the ceremony was shifted to the distinctive Music Academy.

-In 1953 initially recognizing the Hindi film industry.
+In 1953, initially only the Hindi film industry was recognized.
 In 1963 Awards extended to Best Picture in Telugu, Tamil, Bengali & Marathi, for the awards and from 1966 Malayalam films were added.
 Kannada films became a part of the event in 1969.
 In 1972 the awards were extended to Best Actor, Best Actress and Best Director categories in all south Indian films.
 The categories for Special Awards were introduced in the 1980s and Best Music Direction in 1990s.
 Lifetime Achievement Award – South was first given in 1983.
 Award for Best Male debut and Female debut were given irregularly during the same period.
 Categories for Best Male Playback Singing and Best Female Playback Singing were introduced in 1997.

-In 2002, awards for Best Supporting actors were given for Telugu and Tamil films.
+In 2002, awards for Best Supporting actors were given for Tamil and Telugu films.
 Since 2005, these awards were extended to the Malayalam and Kannada film industries.
 In the same year, additional categories such as Best Lyricist, Best Playback Singing were also introduced.
-Awards for Best Comedian were given from 2002 till 2006 and discontinued later.
+Awards for Best Comedian were given from 2002 till 2006 and was discontinued later.

 Statuette

 The statuette, depicting a woman whose arms uprise in a dance number with her fingers touching, is commonly referred to as "Black Lady" (or "The Lady in Black").
 Originally designed by N.G.
-Pansare under the supervision of The Times of Indias art director Walter Langhammer, it is generally made of bronze, its height is 46.5 cm and it weighs around five kg.
+Pansare under the supervision of The Times of India's art director Walter Langhammer, it is generally made of bronze, its height is 46.5 cm and it weighs around five kg.

 To celebrate the 25th year of the awards, the statues were made in silver and to celebrate the 50th year the statues were made in gold.